Trump says US does not ‘need’ Strait of Hormuz help, despite appeal

 ‘A great test’

-Earlier on Tuesday, France’s Emmanuel Macron joined European leaders in rejecting Trump’s call.
+Earlier on Tuesday, French President Emmanuel Macron joined European leaders in rejecting Trump’s call.

-“We are not party to the conflict, and therefore France will never take part in operations to open or liberate the Strait of Hormuz in the current context,” Macron said.
+“We are not party to the conflict, and therefore, France will never take part in operations to open or liberate the Strait of Hormuz in the current context,” Macron said.

-That came despite Trump on Monday expressing optimism in France’s support.
-When asked about Macron’s position on Tuesday, Trump pointed out that the French president is approaching the end of his term in May of next year.
+Macron’s statement came despite Trump on Monday expressing optimism in France’s support.
+When asked about Macron’s position on Tuesday, Trump pointed out that the French president is approaching the end of his term in May next year.

-Likewise, Trump said he was “disappointed” that UK Prime Minister Keir Starmer has downplayed the likelihood of his country joining such a coalition.
+Likewise, Trump said he was “disappointed” that UK Prime Minister Keir Starmer has downplayed the likelihood of his country joining the coalition.

 Germany, Italy, Spain, Australia, Poland, Japan and South Korea have also either doused joining the coalition or said doing so would require further review.

-But Trump left his most forceful criticism for the NATO alliance, of which he has been a regular critic.
+Trump left his most forceful criticism for the NATO alliance, of which he has been a regular critic.
 He pointed to US financial contributions to the bloc, as well as US support for Ukraine as it fends off a Russian invasion.

 “I think NATO is making a very foolish mistake,” he said.